Deployment

 tool, which is officially developed and maintained by Qt.
 Calling windeployqt

-is performed in the deploy_win.bat file. windeployqt
+is performed in the deploy.bat file with dynamic

 is called on the MNE Scan .exe and the Disp3D .dll file.
 Disp3D is the most top level library and links against all needed Qt modules.
 MNE Scan links against all relevant Qt modules application wise.
-Subsequently, Qt and all needed system libraries reside in the mne-cpp/bin
+Subsequently, Qt and all needed system libraries reside in the mne-cpp/out/Release

 folder.

-The no longer needed folder mne-cpp/bin/mne-cpp-test-data
+The no longer needed folder resources/data/mne-cpp-test-data

 is deleted before packaging.
-The folder mne-cpp/bin
+The folder mne-cpp/out/Release

 is compressed to a .zip file and uploaded as release asset to the corresponding GitHub release.